2021 and 2022 Plan Year Information

-No. Unless you have a qualifying family status change (such as getting married or divorced, having a child, etc.), you cannot change your contribution amount during the year.
+No. Generally, unless you have a qualifying family status change (such as getting married or divorced, having a child, etc.), you cannot change your contribution amount during the year.
 You will have to wait until the next annual benefits enrollment period, typically held in the fall for the following calendar year.
 Special rules also apply if your qualifying family status change occurs after November 1.

 How can I save on the cost of my commute to work?

 If you take public transportation to work or pay for parking at the office, you can save up to 25% to 40% on the cost of your commute, depending on your tax bracket.
 The Commuter Benefits Program lets you contribute before-tax dollars to transportation or parking accounts or both, up to the IRS maximums.